jlsalmon/modesti/README.md

 To build the source, publish the build artifact and create releases, the following grunt tasks are used:

 ## `grunt build:test`

 Runs tests and does a simple, local build (no packaging or publishing).
 Build results in `dist/`.

 ## `grunt publish:test`

-Tests, builds, packages the results into a tarball and publishes it to Artifactory ready for deployment on the test server.
+Tests, builds, packages the results into a tarball and publishes it to the snapshot repo ready for deployment on the test server.

 Note: for the publication to work, you need to pass `--artifactoryUser` and `--artifactoryPassword`.

-## `grunt release:test`
+## `grunt release:prod`

-Tests, builds, packages, creates a test release by incrementing the package version number and committing the released tag.
-Finally publishes the tarball to Artifactory ready for deployment on the test server.
+Tests, builds and packages a production release, then publishes the tarball to Artifactory ready for deployment on the production server.
+Finally bumps the development version to e.g. 0.0.1-SNAPSHOT and publishes it to the snapshot repo.

-By default, the patch version number will be incremented.
-To increment the minor version, use `grunt release:dev bump:minor`.
-To increment the major version, use `bump:major`.
-For more options, see https://github.com/vojtajina/grunt-bump
+Note: you need to pass the release version via `--setversion`.